-- Use cleaning products that are biodegradable, fragrance-free and safe for the environment as they will be much safer for your lungs and the rest of you.
+- Use cleaning products that are biodegradable, fragrance-free, and safe for the environment as they will be less toxic for your lungs.

-- Close the windows if you smell the exhaust from nearby cars or garden blowers.
+- Close the windows if you smell the exhaust from nearby cars, garden leaf blowers, or other toxic fumes.

-- Use natural room deodorants rather than highly perfumed and toxic room, carpet or upholstery fresheners. (open the window, air out in the sun, remove the source, use vinegar)
+- Use natural room deodorants rather than highly perfumed carpet or upholstery fresheners.
+An open window is often the best way to air out a room.

 What tips do you have to prevent respiratory disease?
 Please leave a comment below.